-- Once the KYC process is done and the money is in his trading account he can now start to use the leverage offered.
+- Once the KYC process is done and the money is in his trading account he can now start to use the credit offered.

 - Now Joe can enter the forex market and choose his position size, price, and order type.

-- With the leverage that his platform provides, he is able to open a position for $20.000.
+- With the leverage that his platform provides, he can open a position for $20.000.

 - $500 is his own margin capital and the rest ($19.500) is the extra buying power he receives when opening the position.